 Tables and figures are used to replace the text and when their content cannot be clearly expressed or their use constitutes a significant saving of space.
 Tables should explain, but not duplicate, data already presented in the text or any figure.
 They must be clear, simple, concise and, above all, they must be understood independently of the text.
 For this, it is necessary to select the data so that only those that will be used to emphasize some aspects or that explain others are presented.
 These data should be arranged in a way that facilitates their interpretation.
 A caption must be written before the Table, in a short and precise way, starting with the word "Table", followed by the corresponding consecutive Arabic number.
 The mention in text will be made with the word Table and Figure starting with capital letters, for example, “… is observed in Table 2…”, “… the behavior is shown in Figure 5…”.

 In tables, the heading of each column should clearly indicate the information placed below it.
 All the variation factors, dependent variables, and independent variables must be clearly identified.
 Units must be placed in parentheses below the variables to which they correspond.
-If there are too many variables, it is recommended to prepare two tables.
+If there are too many variables, it is recommended the preparation of two tables.
 Likewise, when the information is abundant, it is allowed to present a table in landscape form.
 Any clarification or abbreviation, with the exception of those of universal use, must be specified at the bottom of the table, for which it is suggested to use superscripts from the end of the alphabet in reverse order (z, y, x, w, ...).
 Indications of statistical significance (when applicable) must be made with lowercase letters from the beginning of the alphabet (a, b, c, d, ...).
-Likewise, a single asterisk (*) can be used for significance of 0.05, double asterisk (**) for significance of 0.01, or triple asterisk (***) for significance of 0.001.
+Likewise, a single asterisk (*) can be used for significance of 0.05 and double asterisk (**) for significance of 0.01.

 Tables should only have three main horizontal lines: above or at the beginning of the table, below the column heading, and below the table.
 Vertical lines are not allowed in tables.
 The table must be within a Microsot Word® type table and tabs or lines made with the drawing tool must not be used.
 Tables should present the relevant statistical information.
 It is suggested that figures do not contain letters, symbols, and lines placed with the drawing tool.
 If there is a need to do this, the image should be grouped as one.